 - Preheat the oven to 350 degrees with two racks.
 Line two baking sheets with parchment paper or spray with non-stick cooking spray.

 - Mix the flour, baking soda, baking powder, and salt in a separate large mixing bowl.
 Add to the butter and sugar mixture 1 cup at a time, mixing slowly until just combined.
 Scrape down the sides of the bowl if necessary.
-The dough should be moist and hold together.
-If it is not, add a teaspoon or so of water.
-Add the chocolate chips and mix on the mixer’s lowest setting or mix in by hand.
+Add the chocolate chunks and mix on the mixer's lowest setting or mix in by hand.

-- Scoop onto the prepared baking sheets in two tablespoon size.
-There is no need to flatten the dough, it will spread out somewhat as it bakes.
-You will be able to fit 10 cookies per baking sheet.
+- Scoop onto the prepared baking sheets by 1/4 cup scoops.
+There is no need to flatten the dough, it will spread out as it bakes.
+You will be able to fit 5-6 cookies per baking sheet.

-- Bake for 12-14 minutes, until the edges are golden brown, switching the baking sheets halfway through.
-Allow to cool on a wire rack.
+- Bake for 16-18 minutes, until the edges are golden brown, switching the baking sheets halfway through.
+Allow the cookies to cool on a wire rack.
 Store at room temperature for up to 1 week or freeze up to 1 month.